Merinopat/electric-vehicles-project/README.md

 The project simulates how each vehicle type behaves under realistic driving conditions, modeling factors like battery state-of-charge (SOC), regenerative braking, and hybrid energy split, while providing visualization and comparison tools.

-The code is dicided into two parts extraction (data.ipynb) and evaluation (workbook.ipynb).
+The code is dicided into two parts: extraction (Data_Extraction.ipynb) and evaluation (Workbook.ipynb).
-The project paper can be found in the paper folder.
+The project report can be found in the paper folder.